arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

+America’s **Supreme Court** temporarily refused to reinstate the Biden administration’s policy of limiting **arrests of illegal immigrants** .
+In September the Department of Homeland Security told immigration agents to prioritise the detention of [recent border-crossers](https://www.economist.com/united-states/2022/05/22/the-title-42-furore-highlights-americas-broken-immigration-system) and those who threaten national security.
+Louisiana and Texas sued to reverse the rule, and won in a lower court.
+The Supreme Court will hear a full challenge on the merits of the case in December.

  **Amazon** said it would buy 1Life Healthcare, an American **health care** company, for $3.9bn.
 1Life operates One Medical, a membership primary-care service that offers both in-person and virtual appointments.
 Since 2019 Amazon has had some success in the medical market with its Amazon Care offering.
 But an earlier joint venture with JPMorgan Chase and Berkshire Hathaway, called Haven, failed.

-President Joe Biden said that the Pentagon thinks it is “not a good idea” for **Nancy Pelosi** , the speaker of America’s House of Representatives, to visit **Taiwan** .
-On Wednesday **China’s** foreign ministry had said it would take “strong measures” if Ms Pelosi travelled to the territory, over which [it claims sovereignty](https://www.economist.com/the-economist-reads/2022/06/28/our-former-asia-columnist-on-what-to-read-to-grasp-the-looming-crisis-in-taiwan).
-Mr Biden himself has made [a habit](https://www.economist.com/the-economist-explains/2022/05/23/what-is-americas-policy-of-strategic-ambiguity-over-taiwan) of overstating America’s commitment to defending [Taiwan’s autonomy](https://www.economist.com/china/2022/06/23/america-and-china-spar-over-the-taiwan-strait).

  **American Airlines** reported record quarterly revenues of $13.4bn.
 The company announced net income of $476m.
 When adjusted for one-off events, that made for its first quarterly profit since the start of the **covid-19 pandemic** .
 Despite a summer surge in traveller numbers, challenges remain for the airline, including staffing shortages.
 The carrier predicted a profitable third quarter nonetheless.